solangeindaco/mvc-tech-blog/README.md

 ## Description

-I create this application from scratch to learn about Express.js. .
+I create this application from scratch to review the MVC design pattern.
 I deployed this app on Heroku.
 I learn:
+    - how to use express-handlebars package to use Handlebars.js for your Views.
-    - how to.
+    - how to use bcrypt package to hash passwords.
-    - how to.
+    - how to use dotenv package to use environment variables.
+    - how to use express session and connect-session-sequelize packages to add authentication.

 ## Installation